 Some people naturally tend to feel colder than others without any discernible cause.
-However, cold intolerance can also be a symptom of an underlying medical condition.
+However, cold intolerance can also indicate an underlying medical condition, such as hypothyroidism, anemia, or peripheral artery disease.

 Dysfunction of the thyroid gland, arterial blood flow, and low body fat can all cause a person to feel cold.